Plain English AI Guide

 Join the guide launch list

-The paid guide uses protected HTML access first.
-Join early access if you want updates on PDF export and future guide drops.
+The paid guide now includes protected HTML access, copy buttons and PDF download after purchase.
+Join early access if you want updates on future guide drops.